 12 step programs make us the best possible versions of ourselves not just for ourselves but for those around us.
 When we have worked through the steps, we find ourselves in a position to help those that still suffer.

-Proof in the 12 Steps of AA
+Proof in the 12 Steps

 For proof that AA focuses on bettering ourselves to then also help better others, take a look at steps 11 and 12: